bradshawsguide/website/src/content/2-routes/11-london-to-chatham-and-dover/route.md

 (station: sittingbourne)

-[A branch](/routes/sittingbourne-to-sheerness) 7 miles long turns off to the left at this place.
+(route: sittingbourne-to-sheerness)

 Continuing the route we pass the station of

 (station: teynham)

 and arrive at

 (station: faversham)

+(route: faversham-to-ramsgate-harbour)

 On retaking our seats at Faversham, a few minutes brings us to the station of [Selling](/stations/selling), and a distance of 6½ miles further, the archiepiscopal city of [Canterbury](/stations/canterbury).